Child Development Center Aide III (Master Teacher)

 Knowledge of the techniques and program activities related to developmentally appropriate early childhood education

-Skill in establishing and maintaining respectful, sensitive and effective communication and working relationships with people who are diverse in their cultures, language groups and abilities
+Skill in establishing and maintaining respectful, sensitive and effective communication and working relationships with people who are diverse in their academic, socioeconomic, ethnic, neurodivergent, and LGBTQIA+ backgrounds

 Skill in teaching, teaching and guiding children 0-5 years old in structured learning and play activities